 Hart was an All-American catcher at Seminole Junior College and began his professional baseball career in 1969 in the Montreal Expos organization.
 Hart would catch in the Expos system for three seasons before returning to college to graduate from the University of Central Florida with degrees in history and physical education in 1973.

 Jon Heyman is an insider appearing across MLB Network's programming.
 Throughout the year, Heyman contributes to the Emmy Award-winning flagship studio show MLB Tonight as well as MLB Network's Trade Deadline coverage and National Baseball Hall of Fame coverage, and the offseason morning show Hot Stove.

 In addition to his work for MLB Network, Heyman is an MLB insider for Fancred Sports and regularly contributes to WFAN Radio in New York.

 Prior to joining Fancred Sports, Heyman was a baseball insider for CBSSports.com and a senior writer for Sports Illustrated, where he wrote the "Inside Baseball" column, and "The Daily Scoop" for SI.com, a twice-daily in-season baseball notes column.
 Heyman came to Sports Illustrated in July 2006 after 16 years at Newsday, where he developed a reputation for breaking major baseball stories while serving as a Yankees beat writer and both a baseball and general sports columnist.

-Jim Kaat is a game analyst for the MLB Network Showcase series, following a distinguished 25-year playing career.
+Jim Kaat is a game analyst for the MLB Network Showcase series, adding to a distinguished seven-decade career in baseball.

 Kaat, who has been with MLB Network since 2009, earned Sports Emmy Award nominations in the Outstanding Sports Personality - Sports Event Analyst category in 2013 and 2012 for his work on MLB Network's live game telecasts.